Common Black Ant

 - Typical colonies contain up to 7000 ants

-- The Queen is around 9mm long with male and worker ants smaller at between 3 and 5mm long.
+- The Queen is about 9mm long, with male and worker ants smaller between 3 and 5mm long.

 - They are found in Europe, parts of North America and Asia.

-These ants mate while flying, hence they are sometimes called ‘flying ants’.
-In the UK the mating season is typically July and August due to the hotter weather but this can vary with a longer, hotter summer.
+These ants mate while flying.
+Hence they are sometimes called ‘flying ants’.
+The mating season is typically July and August in the UK due to the hotter weather, but this can vary with a more extended, more sizzling summer.
 Queens shed their wings after mating and begin to find suitable places to dig their nests and tunnels.
 Males generally only live for a day or two after mating.

 Pests - Garden

-Common Black Ants are pests for gardeners for a number of reasons, including their love of soft fruits, the spreading of aphids and eating other insects and spiders (who may be beneficial to garden environments).
+Common Black Ants are pests for gardeners for several reasons, including their love of soft fruits, the spreading of aphids and eating other insects and spiders (who may be beneficial to garden environments).

 Pests - Home

-Ants are explorers always with a view to increasing their food supplies.
+Ants are explorers always to increase their food supplies.
 So they will venture into your home, often in large numbers.